 What Else Can Help With Your SMART Goals?

 There are a few things you can do to help you achieve your SMART goals, which I’ve listed below.
 If you can think of any that I’ve missed, then please add them to the comments below.

 Write your goal down

-Writing down your SMART goals will not only help you to visualise it better, but also allow you to keep track of your goal(s).
+Writing down your SMART goals will not only help you to visualise them better but also allow you to keep track of your goal(s).
 Writing your goal(s) and how you plan to achieve them is an important part of creating your specific goal(s), the steps needed to achieve your goal(s), measuring your progress, and keeping to your time frame.

 Set regular check-ins